 How Data is Helping Kids Overcome Developmental Disorders

 From the moment they are born, children soak up information from the world around them.
-Many grow up from a young age with technology, such as tablets, smart phones, and more.
-It is this combination of smart devices and curiosity that helps children build their knowledge.
+Those who grow up with technology, such as tablets, smartphones, and more benefit from these smart devices, building their knowledge along with their innate curiosity.

 Take India, for example.
-The growing economic power has the highest population of children with five major development disabilities: epilepsy, intellectual disability, hearing loss, vision loss, and autism.1 CogniABle, a healthcare startup based in India, is using deep learning to help address this issue.
+CogniABle, a healthcare startup based in India, is using deep learning to help address this issue.

-The company is automating the process of early screening, assistive diagnosis, and assistive treatment for children facing development challenges.
+The company is automating the process of early screening, assistive diagnosis, and assistive treatment for children facing such challenges.
 And there are many benefits to be had.

 - Affordability: Automated early screening and treatment may help reduce the expenses of multiple doctor visits to screen and treat affected children.